nikitavoloboev/data/focusing/rules.md

 - [Break problems down](../research/solving-problems.md).
 Solve each step one at a time.
 Know the end goal.
 - Spend mindful time on all devices. on iOS, listen to podcasts/books, read/text.
 Don't do things that can be done faster on mac.
 - Do bodyweight exercises during the day to regain focus.
 Change environments for inspiration.
-- Listen to train sound with [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) when focusing with environment noise blocked.
+- Listen to space/fan sound with [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) when focusing with environment noise blocked.
 No distracting music.
 Or listen nothing at all.
 - Only have essential notifications setup. iOS is always in Do Not Disturb mode.
 - Say **no** to things.
 Set constraints & limits.
 - Never give up if problem's worth solving.
 Optimize for long term growth over short term gains.